Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
 An interesting observation from our experiments was the efficient training time of the Transformer.
-Despite its great performance, it trained in under 30 minutes, a significant difference from the <b>!!!N-hour!!!</b> training period required by the CNN and LSTM models.
+Despite its great performance, it trained in under 30 minutes, a significant difference from the around 1-hour training period required by the CNN and LSTM models.
 This showcases the exceptional efficiency of the Transformer architecture and paves the way for potential future research: with an expanded dataset, it is very likely that the Transformer's performance could outdo the other models by a substantial margin, whilst still maintaining a feasible training duration.
 This exploration of hyperparameters and model efficiency shows the power and potential of the Transformer architecture in our domain of application.
 </p>

-##### Ablation study
+#### Ablation study
 <p align="justify">
 To further validate the architectural choices and evaluate their individual contributions to the final performance of our model, we performed an ablation study.
 In the study, we systematically remove or replace certain parts of the model and measure the impact on performance.
 We ablated on positional encoding, input embedding and attention pooling, as they are essential components of our encoder-only Transformer architecture.
 </p>